Dexrazoxane (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines may affect how dexrazoxane works.
-Tell your doctor if you are also using topical dimethylsulfoxide (DMSO).
+Tell your doctor if you are also using other cancer treatments or topical dimethylsulfoxide (DMSO).

 Warnings While Using This Medicine: